-As a lessee, the Company leases office and laboratory space in Redwood City, California.
-The lease term commenced in November 2019 and was set to end in September 2032.
+As a lessee, the Company leases approximately 51,000 square feet of office and laboratory space in Redwood City, California with a lease term that is set to end in September 2032.
 The Company has an option to renew all leased space for an additional five-year term at then-current market rates.
-In connection with the lease, the Company maintains a letter of credit issued to the lessor in the amount of \$0.5 million as of December 31, 2022 and 2021, respectively, which is secured by restricted cash and is presented as noncurrent at each date based on the term of the underlying lease.
+In connection with the lease, the Company maintains a letter of credit issued to the lessor in the amount of \$0.5 million as of each of December 31, 2023 and 2022, which is secured by restricted cash and is presented as noncurrent at each date based on the term of the underlying lease.
 In addition, the Company leases approximately 6,000 square of office space in San Diego, California under a lease that runs through September 2024.